bionanotechie/Genome-Assembly-Bacterial/README.md

 This tutorial will teach you how to use open source quality control, genome assembly, and assembly assessment tools to complete a high quality de novo assembly which is commonly utilized when you dont have a reference genome.
 Moving through the tutorial, you will take pair end short read data from a bacterial species and perform assemblies via various commonly used genome assmeblers.
 With these assemblies completed we will then need to assess the quality of the data produced.
 Once finished with the short read data we will move on to performing a long read assembly with long read nanopore data using basecalling and commonly used long read assemblers.
 Finally, we will then move on to Hybrid PacBio data.

+The tutorial is organized into 3 parts; the short read, long read and hybrid sections as shown in the Table of Contents.
+In the main github repository there are 3 folders with those names that contain each of the folders/script files necessary to run each job on the cluster.
+Each script and path is also linked within the tutorial for quick reference as well.

 <a name="short"></a>
 # Short Read Genome Assembly